Is thyroid affecting my child?

 - Ensure prescription drug compliance.

-Dr S Ramkumar, a consultant diabetologist and endocrinologist at Apollo Hospitals, Chennai.
+The author, Dr S Ramkumar is a consultant diabetologist and endocrinologist at Apollo Hospitals, Chennai.